-The Input Port register (register 0) reflects the incoming logic levels of the pins, regardless of whether the pin is defined as an input or an output by the Configuration register.
+The Input Port registers (registers 0 and 1) reflect the incoming logic levels of the pins, regardless of whether the pin is defined as an input or an output by the Configuration register.
 It only acts on read operation.
 Writes to these registers have no effect.
 The default value, X, is determined by the externally applied logic level.

-Before a read operation, a write transmission is sent with the command byte to indicate to the I2C device that the Input Port register will be accessed next.
+Before a read operation, a write transmission is sent with the command byte to indicate to the the I2C device that the Input Port register will be accessed next.

 Table 4.
-Register 0 (Input Port Register) Table
+Registers 0 And 1 (Input Port Registers)